Seachal/ExercisesInStyle/README.md

-# Java: Exercises in Style
+# Seriously Good Software
 ## Source files

-These are the source files for the book project "Java: Exercises in Style", currently under development for Manning.
+These are the source files for the book "Seriously Good Software", published by Manning.

 Most source files are different versions of the same `Container` class.
 So, they are all called `Container` but sit in different packages.
-For example, `eis.reference.Container` is the reference version.
+For example, `eis.chapter2.reference.Container` is the reference (baseline) version.

 Classes with a "main" method: